-To define the Premium Content Service:
+To define the Premium Content service:

-Step 1 Define the list of servers for the Premium Content service using the Flavors Settings window as shown in Figure 4.
+Step 1 Define the list of servers for the Premium Content service by using the Flavors Settings window as shown in Figure 4.

-For simplicity, this assumes that the Premium Content service is defined based on a list of servers.
+For simplicity, this example assumes that the Premium Content service is defined based on a list of servers.

 Figure 4 Flavor Settings Window—Flavors Editing Dialog

-Step 2 Modify the services of the Premium Browsing service such that it is based on the HTTP protocol together with the Premium Content flavor that contains the list of designated servers defined in Step 1 (Figure 5).
+Step 2 Modify the services of the Premium Browsing service such that it is based on the HTTP protocol together with the Premium Content flavor that contains the list of designated servers defined in Step 1 ( Figure 5).